TheLazySquid/Gimloader/README.md

 Once in the mod menu, you can create or import plugins with the two buttons at the top.
 There are some example plugins [here](/plugins/).

+## Gimhook Compatibility

+Gimloader has a polyfill to allow for Gimhook mods to work with it.
+If you have a Gimhook mod that doesn't work with Gimloader, please open an issue.

 ## Development

 ### Plugin Structure